bvda/sw4bed-01/examples/lesson-02-docker/hello-compose/README.md

 This will create to containers `hello-compose-api-1` and `hello-compose-db-1`.
 When starting the container for the first time, it will also create volume `hello-compose-db` where data are persisted between starts.

+Run `dotnet ef database update --startup-project HelloCompose.API` to create the database in `hello-compose-db-1`.
+Make sure the the connection string are configured before running this command (see `examples/lesson-02-docker/hello-compose/HelloCompose.API/<appsettings|appsettings.Development>.json`)

 ## Migrations
 ### Run migrations
-Run `dotnet ef database update --startup-project HelloCompose.API` to create the database in `hello-compose-db-1`.

 Add new migration with `dotnet ef migrations add <NAME> -p HelloCompose.Migrations -s HelloCompose.API`.
 - `-p|--project <PROJECT>` – relative path of the target project.
 Default value is current directory